globe-and-citizen/layer8/README.md

 make setup_local_dependency
 ```

+2. Add any secret configurations, such as credentials, to the `.env.secret` file located in the server directory.

-2. Run the Layer8 server:
+3. Run the Layer8 server:

 ```bash
 make run_layer8server_local